 - 3.5.1.
 An Environment Agency main river, Whittle Brook, runs across the application site in a north east to south west direction.
 Re-alignment of this watercourse is proposed as part of the works. - 3.5.2.
 There are two ordinary watercourses which cross into the application site from the northern boundary.
 The first crosses in a north to south direction and discharges to Whittle Brook.
-The second, known as Barrow Brook, crosses the north east corner of the application site before running in a southerly direction along the application site boundary.
-It then runs in a south easterly direction along Orion Boulevard and through Lingley Mere Business Park before joining Whittle Brook.
+The second, known as Barrow Brook, crosses the north east corner of the application site before running in a northerly direction along the application site boundary back towards the M62 motorway.
 The watercourses drain the upstream catchment and are being retained. - 3.5.3.
 The two ordinary watercourses, which are the responsibility of the Local Authority, have a minimum 8m easement on them. - 3.5.4.
 The three watercourses entering the application site from the north are culverted beneath the M62 motorway and revert to open channels once in the application site boundary. - 3.5.5.
 Three smaller unclassified watercourses are identified to originate within the application site boundary.
 These fall within lower-lying areas with a natural flow path towards Whittle Brook and Barrow Brook. - 3.5.6.
 From a review of the topographical survey, the dominant flow paths follow the natural falls towards the site low points at Whittle Brook to the south and Barrow Brook in the east.